-Mark Rush Stanley D. and Nikki Waxberg Professor of Politics and Law
+Mark Rush Director of International Education and Stanley D. and Nikki Waxberg Professor of Politics and Law

 Mark Rush is the Waxberg Professor of Politics and Law.
 He has been with Washington and Lee since arriving in the summer of 1990 from Johns Hopkins where he received his Ph.D.
 He received his B.A. cum laude from Harvard.